WARNING: This post contains spoilers for Chainsaw Man, Volume 1, which contains chapters 1-7 on the Viz app.

 This is a horror manga, so it gets downright bloody and grisly in some scenes, but as a fan of the genre, I really enjoy just how graphic these moments are and how they are illustrated.
 And I have to say that as illustrations go, the ones in Chainsaw Man, like the one seen below, showcase some badass imagery.
 It doesn’t come across as too dark in any way though, because Chainsaw Man is also a comedy, which allows this series to strike the perfect balance.
 It’s completely absurd at times, but it never loses that element of fun, which reminds me a lot of cult comedy horror movies, like Ash vs Evil Dead.

-Since the time of writing this post, more volumes of Chainsaw Man have released and you can order them now on sites like Right Stuf and Amazon!
+Since the time of writing this post, more volumes of Chainsaw Man have been released and you can order them now on sites like Amazon!